 You can combine more commands to generate desired output.

-.
+vit.
 Compile from the AUR (on Arch).
 Alternatively, here is the github.The website freecinc provides a service to host your tasks so that you do not need to set up your own server.
 To use this, simply log in to the website and follow their instruction.
-After you are done, in order to sync manually, run task sync
+After you are done, in order to sync manually, run task sync in your client and done.
+To automate it, add this to your crontab -e:

 # Syncing task warrior